longzheng/open-dynamic-export/docs/configuration/meter.md

     "meter": {
-        "type": "sunspec", // (string) required: the type of meter "model": "core1", // (string) required: the model of the inverter "ip": "192.168.1.6", // (string) required: the IP address of the meter "port": 502, // (number) required: the SunSpec Modbus TCP port of the meter "unitId": 240 // (number) required: the SunSpec unit ID of the meter "location": "feedin" // (string) optional: the location of the meter (feedin or consumption) }
+        "type": "sunspec", // (string) required: the type of meter "model": "core1", // (string) required: the model of the inverter "connection": {
+            "type": "tcp", // (string) required: the type of connection (tcp, rtu) "ip": "192.168.1.6", // (string) required: the IP address of the inverter "port": 502 // (number) required: the Modbus TCP port of the inverter },
+        "unitId": 240 // (number) required: the SunSpec unit ID of the meter "location": "feedin" // (string) optional: the location of the meter (feedin or consumption) }